 The idea of disruptive innovation – where you don’t change your business model once you have it, you just keep reworking it, rethinking it, to make it better and better, ‘incremental innovation’ Alex calls it, won’t help your business do anything other than die more efficiently.

 The challenge for all companies, big and small, when trying to improve and scale your business, you need to not just create new products, services and technologies, you need to constantly be thinking about the next growth engine.
-And the key says Alex, is not just to think, but to actually experiment.
+And the key says Alex, is not just to think, but to actually experiment with business model generation.

 He calls this ‘Business R&D’.